MichalLytek/type-graphql/docs/resolvers.md

 We can define default values for optional fields in the `@Field()` decorator using the `defaultValue` option or by using a property initializer - in both cases TypeGraphQL will reflect this in the schema by setting the default value and making the field nullable.

 Also, this way of declaring arguments allows you to perform validation.
-You can find more details about this feature in [the validation docs](validation.md).
-You can also define a helper fields and methods for your args or input class.
+You can find more details about this feature in the [validation docs](validation.md).
+You can also define helper fields and methods for your args or input class.

 ```typescript
 import { Min, Max } from "class-validator";